Ashok-0003/repo-3/Overview/DevOps/UAT-Environment-Provisioning-Guide/UAT-Apps-Workload-Deployment-Steps.md

 ![image.png](/.attachments/image-86e9559c-b9eb-4af6-a652-35a13fad1574.png)
 1. Merge all the code to master branch.
 1. Wait for CI pipelines to complete for the templates to be uploaded to the artifacts storage account
-1. Networking and infra resources must be deployed first
+1. Networking and infra resources must be deployed firstC
 1. Global resources next - already deployed for non production environment (`rg-<sub>-glob-npd-we-01`)
 1. Specific resource group components can be deployed next
 1. Solution components can be deployed on the azure resources at the end